Khinexin/student-registration/README.md

 - Spring Data JPA with Hibernate
 - Spring Security with JWT Token
 - Swagger UI
+- Postgresql, MySql
+- lombok and
+(features such as)
 - Schedular Job using cron expression
-- Postgresql, MySql
-- lombok
-features such as
 - mail service and export excel service

 ## Configure MySQL